COPYRIGHT LICENSE AGREEMENT

 SCHEDULE A SESSION

 Call or email us to set up your 1-hour consultation.
 Easily pay the $250 consultation fee over the phone or through our email link.
 If you would like to have a quick chat with our team before setting up the consultation, feel free to use the calendar on the right to book your 10 minute call.

-In addition to copyright agreement, we also specialize in other areas of corporate counsel.
+In addition to copyright license agreements, we also specialize in other areas of corporate counsel.
 At Tsang & Associates, we are personally invested in your company and serve as a coach to your business.
 We advise your company on how to be the best, aid with legal services, and take care of logistics.
 As your business coach, we want your company to excel and experience growth.
 Check out our comprehensive services down below.